-The BCUC decision also resulted in an additional two new regulatory accounts - the Project Write-off Costs and Electric Vehicle Costs accounts.
-The Project Write-off Costs account was approved by the BCUC on December 17, 2020 and BC Hydro is seeking approval for the Electric Vehicle Costs account in the Fiscal 2022 Revenue Requirements Application.
-As a result, the number of regulatory accounts in use or with balances has increased by four, though the BCUC decision also results in the closure of four regulatory accounts.
-The financial impact of the new regulatory account request has been incorporated in these financial statements in accordance with the Company's rate regulation accounting policy, whereby BC Hydro defers amounts in advance of a final decision on the application by the BCUC based on management's estimate on the probability of acceptance and recovery in future rates.
+In August 2021, BC Hydro applied for BCUC approval of a new Mandatory Reliability Standards Costs regulatory account.
+In February 2022, the BCUC approved BC Hydro's request to establish this regulatory account.
+The financial impact of the new Mandatory Reliability Standards Costs regulatory account request has been incorporated in these financial statements in accordance with the Company's rate regulation accounting policy, whereby BC Hydro defers amounts in advance of a final decision on the application by the BCUC based on management's estimate on the probability of acceptance and recovery in future rates.